About the artist

-When I was still living in my childhood hometown and working exclusively with paper collage, I was given the small gallery space in the town library to display my work for one month.
-I had a few pieces where I had added a third eye to he foreheads of some of the people in several of the collages.
-There wasn’t any specific statement being made; I rarely do with my work.
+I had a small gallery space in the library of my childhood home town; provided to display my work for one month.
+At the time I was working exclusively with paper collage; I had made a few pieces where I had added a third eye to the foreheads of some of the people in the images.
+This wasn’t a specific statement; I rarely do this with my work.

-Someone, however, took offense and came in when no one was watching and tacked a bunch of photocopied articles from various news publications about the strife between Sunni and Shiite Muslims, complete with many of the key points highlighted.
-They were kind enough to not attach them to the collages themselves, but it clearly had provoked some sort of disapproval from them.
-I was thrilled.
+Someone, however, took offence to this!
+They came in when no one was watching and tacked a bunch of articles from news publications about the strife between Sunni and Shiite Muslims; complete with many of the key points highlighted.
+They were kind enough to not attach them directly to the art, but it had clearly provoked some disapproval.
+I was thrilled!